dinomatic/docs.dinomatic.com/source/docs/kemoku/settings.md

 All of default plugin settings are defined in this page.
 Take your time to go over each field and set the value you need.
 If you find a field name unclear, click the **info** icon for detailed information.

-> Please note that if you make changes and after that change the coloe theme, all your changes will be lost.
-It's recommeded to choose the color theme first.
+> Please note that if you make changes and after that change the color theme, all your changes will be lost.
+It's recommended to choose the color theme first.

 ### General Settings